2022 COVID-19 Safety Requirements

 For Drive Electric Earth Day In-Person Events

 In planning for Drive Electric Earth Day (DEED), you should organize the type of event that you think will be best for your local area and participants, including online and in-person events.
 If you plan an in-person event, public safety must be of paramount concern for the event organizer, volunteers and attendees.
-It is important to do whatever is necessary to ensure that our events do not add to the spread of COVID-19.
+It is important to ensure that our events do not add to the spread of COVID-19.

 If you decide to cancel or delay your event, please be sure to notify all attendees, event partners, and DEED [support at driveelectricearthday dot org].

 Prior to the Event

 - Monitor the CDC website and your local, regional and state health authorities for updated guidance as you get closer to your event.
 Event attendance should be limited at all times to the maximum attendance permitted by local health authorities.